JustSomeGuy6561/CoCSharp/CoC.Backend/BodyParts/BodyPart_README.txt

-your data class should be a child or behavioral saveable part and your behavior class saveable behavior. to do this, you'll have to it'll look like this public sealed [partial] class MyDataClass : BehavioralSaveablePart<MyDataClass, MyBehaviorClass>
+your data class should be a child or behavioral saveable part and your behavior class saveable behavior. to do this, you'll have to it'll look like this public sealed [partial] class MyWrapperClass : BehavioralSaveablePart<MyWrapperClass, MyBehaviorClass>
 {

 }

-public [abstract/sealed] partial class MyBehaviorClass : SaveableBehavior<MyBehaviorClass, MyDataClass>
+public [abstract/sealed] partial class MyBehaviorClass : SaveableBehavior<MyBehaviorClass, MyWrapperClass>
 {

 }